saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 2. **Download** and **Run** installation package to proceed with new .Net framework 4.8 setup.

-3. Scroll down terms, then **Agree** license terms, and select **Install** button.
+3. Scroll down terms, then **Agree** license terms, and select the **Install** button.

    ![Read and agree framework .Net 4.8 license terms to proceed with installation.](media/agree-framework-4-8-terms.png "Agree framework .Net 4.8 license terms")

 4. After framework setup, **restarting** VM is required.
 Select **Restart now** when prompted, and wait a moment before connecting back to your VM.
-Restarting generally takes less than 2 minutes.
+Generally, restarting takes less than two minutes.

    ![Restarting VM is required after .Net 4.8 setup is complete.](media/restart-after-framework-4-8-setup.png "Restart after framework .Net 4.8 setup")